Site Map: MAIN / This Page

 == == == == == == == == == == == == == == == == == == == == == ==

-4. We do not promise to stay together for any specified period of time.
+We decided that we were not going to stay together for any specified length of time nor treat each

 Signature, first person